Highams Park: Sports and recreation

-There are two main sports grounds in Highams Park, Jubilee Sports Ground (formally Truman's Sports Ground) and Rolls Park.
-Jubilee is positioned off The Avenue.
-It is now owned by Waltham Forest Council.
+There are two main sports grounds in Highams Park, Jubilee Sports Ground (formerly Truman's Sports Ground) and Rolls Park.
+Jubilee is situated off The Avenue, and Waltham Forest Council now owns it.
 It is mainly used for football, with local teams and youth teams training and playing on the field and astro-turf.
 The ground is not open to the public.
 Rolls Park is slightly bigger and is open to the public.
 The field is used mainly for football and cricket.
 There is also a tennis club and a small gym at the edges of the field.
-There is also a bar/clubroom owned by West Essex football and cricket clubs.
+West Essex football and cricket clubs also own a bar and a clubroom.

 There is another Tennis club (Whitehalls) situated on Larkshall Road.
 Highams Park Lake is used for Kayaking by members of The Scout Association.